thomaslaurenson/CellXML-Registry/README.md

-# ZimCellXML
+# CellXML-Registry

-ZimCellXML.exe is a portable Windows tool that parses an offline Windows Registry hive file and converts the content to the RegXML format.
+CellXML-Registry.exe is a portable Windows tool that parses an offline Windows Registry hive file and converts it to the RegXML format.
+CellXML-Registry leverages the Registry parser project by Eric Zimmerman to aid in parsing the Registry structure.